KDAB/KDDockWidgets/README.md

     find_package(KDDockWidgets CONFIG)

-and link to the imported target KDAB::kddockwidgets.
+and link to the imported target `KDAB::kddockwidgets`.
 That's all you need to do (the imported target also brings in the include directories)

-You may also need to point the CMAKE_MODULE_PATH environment variable depending on where you installed KDDockWidgets.
+You may also need to modify the `CMAKE_MODULE_PATH` environment variable depending on where you installed KDDockWidgets.